IntuitivePhysics/IntuitivePhysics/_posts/2021-05-08-faraday-derivation-part1.md

 ---
 layout: post

-title: Faraday's Law, derivation and misconceptions
+title: Faraday's Law of Electromagnetic Induction, derivation and misconceptions.

 author: Michael Huang

-description: An intuitive derivation of Faraday's Law, and some explanations of its difference from Maxwell-Faraday's Equation.
+description: An intuitive derivation of Faraday's Law of Electromagnetic Induction, and some explanations of its difference from Maxwell-Faraday's Equation.

 tags:
     - electromagnetism